wacncontent/CustomizeTool/removeCommentOutput2/articles/search/search-get-started.md

 This article gets you started with the Azure Search REST API.

 An alternative approach for .NET developers is to use the Azure Search.NET SDK.
-See [Get started with Azure Search in .NET](search-get-started-dotnet.md) or [How to use the Azure Search .NET SDK](search-howto-dotnet-sdk.md) for details.
+See [Get started with Azure Search in.NET](search-get-started-dotnet.md) or [How to use the Azure Search .NET SDK](search-howto-dotnet-sdk.md) for details.

 > [AZURE.NOTE] Completing this tutorial requires an [Azure subscription](../includes/free-trial-note.md).
 If you aren't ready to sign up for a trial subscription, you can skip this tutorial and opt for [Try Azure App Service](https://tryappservice.azure.com/) instead.
 This alternative option gives you Azure Search with an ASP.NET Web app for free - one hour per session - no subscription required.